Kalikow School of Government, Public Policy and International Affairs

 Director of Hofstra’s Peter S. Kalikow Center for the Study of the American Presidency

 Dr. Bose has developed non-partisan courses sponsored by The Washington Center in connection with the national party conventions as well as on key issues in American politics.
 She also has designed and taught courses for Elderhostel on presidential leadership and American politics.
-Dr. Bose serves on the editorial board of Political Science Quarterly and has been a guest editor several times for White House Studies.
+Dr. Bose serves on the editorial board of Political Science Quarterly and has been a guest editor for White House Studies.
+She is a member of the Council on Foreign Relations.

 Dr. Bose taught for six years at the United States Military Academy at West Point, where she also served as Director of American Politics in 2006.
-Dr. Bose previously was an assistant professor of political science at Hofstra from 1996-2000 and acting director of Hofstra’s University Honors Program from 1999-2000.
+Dr. Bose previously taught at Hofstra University from 1996-2000.
 Long Island Business News selected her as one of the “Top 40 Under 40” leaders on Long Island in 2009.
 She received her undergraduate degree in international politics from Penn State University (1990), and her master’s and doctoral degrees from Princeton University (1992, 1996).